Chia-Network/clvm/README.md

-A fork of CLVM to add my own documentation.
+A fork of CLVM to add documentation and explanation.

 # CLVMObject